slint-ui/slint/docs/tutorial/cpp/src/getting_started.md

 [Rust](https://slint-ui.com/docs/rust/slint/) or [JavaScript](https://slint-ui.com/docs/node/).

 You will need a development environment that can compile C++20 with CMake 3.21.
-We do not provide binaries of Slint yet, so we will use the CMake integration that will automatically build the tools and library from source.
-Since it is implemented in the Rust programming language, this means that you also need to install a Rust compiler (1.64).
+We don't provide binaries of Slint yet, so we will use the CMake integration that will automatically build the tools and library from source.
+Since it's implemented in the Rust programming language, this means that you also need to install a Rust compiler (1.64).
 You can easily install a Rust compiler following the instruction from [the Rust website](https://www.rust-lang.org/learn/get-started).
-We are going to use `cmake`'s builtin FetchContent module to fetch the source code of Slint.
+We're going to use `cmake`'s builtin FetchContent module to fetch the source code of Slint.

 In a new directory, we create a new `CMakeLists.txt` file.